ivan-hc/AM/README.md

 **This repository is focused on using "AM" and contains the full database of the installation scripts for the applications managed by both "AM" and "AppMan"!**

+*For specific guide on using "AppMan", see https://github.com/ivan-hc/AppMan*

 *See "AM" in action (version 4.3.2):*

 https://github.com/ivan-hc/AM-Application-Manager/assets/88724353/b2dd8ca6-5ee7-4bb2-8480-9a53f5cfcf56